 Gramm-Leach-Bliley Act – Also known as the Financial Services Modernization Act of 1999, the Gramm-Leach-Bliley Act essentially took down the Glass-Steagall Act of 1933.

 Glass-Steagall was enacted to prevent another stock market crash like the one in 1929.
 And it worked.
 There hadn’t been another instance of a Great Crash, Great Depression, or even Great Recession until 2008, nine short years after passage of the Gramm-Leach-Bliley Act.

-Glass-Steagall was specifically designed to keep commercial banks, investment banks, and insurance companies as separate businesses.
+Glass-Steagall was specifically designed to keep commercial banks, investment banks, and insurance companies as separate business.
 Clearly defined walls were established so that one large financial institution could not make loans to homeowners, for example, then package those loans and sell them to investors, and finally bet against any losses by insuring those investments through their insurance division.